 - On the Google listing itself via “suggest an edit”

 - Use the Business Redressal Complaint form.
 You can report one listing at a time, or many.

 See the other article for details of both options, and tips to be more successful with your report.

 Tired of fighting the growing battle against maps spam?

 We can help.

-If you want to spend more time on your business, and less chasing cheaters, hire us.
-We are experienced at identifying and reporting spam (remember, only Google can remove it so beware of agencies who promise they can).
+If you prefer to spend more time on your business and less chasing cheaters, hire us.
+We are experienced at identifying and reporting spam (remember, only Google can remove it so beware of agencies who guarantee they can).